How to Have a Clutter-Free Home When You are Messy at Heart

 No matter what I did the rooms in my home were never neat and tidy.
 No matter how hard I tried, there always seemed to be stuff everywhere.

 I wasn’t a slob so much as just a messy person.
-I would (could) never put things away when I was done with them.
-I found it so much easier to just leave things where I finished using them, just adding to the pile until my rooms looked like complete disaster areas.
+I would never put things away when I was done with them.
+I found it so much easier to just leave things sit where I finished using them, just adding to the pile of stuff until my rooms looked like complete disaster areas.

 The rooms weren’t cluttered so much as just full of things that needed to be put away.